 Price | Check on Amazon |

-Brightest projector: Optoma GT1090HDR
+Brightest projector tested: Optoma GT1090HDR

-Best picture quality: Optoma UHD35
+Best picture quality in our tests: Optoma UHD35

 Easiest installation: ViewSonic X1